MarkusAleksander/countdown-timer/Readme.md

 This is the spiritual successor to my previous project kell-clock

-Version: 2.1.5
+Version: 2.2.0

 Updates:

--   Addition of splitting number values into spans
+-   Migrated to Module Pattern
+-   Additional functionality